GMSync Documentation

 Step event

-First we play the audio we're going to sync to.
-Then we use sync_init() to setup data related to our track.
-The first argument is the BPM for the track, and the second argument is the delay until the first musical element of the song occurs, in seconds.
+First we use sync_init() to setup data related to our track.
+The first argument is the BPM for the track, and the second argument is the delay until song begins, in seconds.
 This is only needed if your music track doesn't begin the moment you play it.
 This isn't common for game development, but if for some reason your track has some empty space in the front then you can use this value to account for that.
 Be sure that your delay is in seconds, with up to three decimal places for milliseconds for the best timing.
+Lastly, we play the audio we're going to sync to.

 Step event